 - Testing machine must function within state’s precise limits regarding temperature and accuracy

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Wayne County, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Wayne County, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Wayne County, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Wayne County, MO circuit court within 15 days of the final ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
+Our Wayne County, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

 Once the appeal is filed, the case moves to a de novo hearing—meaning the Wayne County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
 Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Wayne County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

-When you partner with a Combs Waterkotte DWI administrative hearing lawyer in or around Wayne County, MO, you aren’t just choosing a leading DWI administrative hearing lawyer lawyer in Wayne County, MO and beyond – you are securing your license, your rights, your freedom, and your future.
-Along with esteemed DWI administrative hearing attorneys, our staff is available 24/7 and offers expertise in the following areas for residents in Wayne County and beyond:
+When you partner with a Combs Waterkotte DWI administrative hearing lawyer in the Wayne County, MO area, you aren’t just selecting a leading DWI administrative hearing lawyer lawyer in and around Wayne County, MO – you’re safeguarding your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in Wayne County and beyond:

 Act Now—Speak with a Wayne County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a no-obligation case review.
-Our Wayne County, MO DWI defense team is ready to fight for you and build a strong case to protect your future.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a free, no-obligation case review.
+Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Wayne County, MO.